Somersault0023/TFM-UAH-Transposons/README.md

 - Open and execute `/main.py`.

 ## How to customize
--You can play with some parameters by modifying the defined constants in `/Utils/Constants.py`.
+- You can play with some parameters by modifying the defined constants in `/Utils/Constants.py`.
--You can further customize the execution by modifying some additional constants defined in `main.py`.
+- You can further customize the execution by modifying some additional constants defined in `main.py`.
 They are defined there for comfort purposes.